Skip Ribbon Commands

 Collection Processing Instructions

-Separate plasma and serum from the blood within 2 hours of venipuncture.
-Specimens must be free of particulate matter including fibrin which can interfere with the assay.
-After centrifugation and removal from cells, locally collected EDTA plasma specimens for the PTH portion of the test must be kept on ice or maintained at refrigerated temperature until testing is ready to be performed, as PTH is not stable at room temperature and disintegrates at room temperature.
-Marshfield Labs cannot guarantee all refrigerated outreach PTH samples will be tested within 48 hours of collection therefore it is recommended that outreach specimens for PTH testing be frozen immediately after collection and sent to MFLD center lab frozen.
-Avoid multiple freeze and thaw cycles of samples.
+Separate plasma or serum from the blood within 60 minutes of venipuncture.
+Specimen must be free of particulate matter including fibrin which can interfere with the assay.
+Serum specimens for PTH should be kept cool after collection or maintained at refrigerated temperature if testing delayed >2 hours.
+Regional/Outreach specimens should be frozen immediately after collection and sent to Marshfield center lab frozen.
+Avoid freeze and thaw of samples.
 One freeze and thaw cycle is acceptable.

 PTH exhibits diurnal variation and healthy subjects have basal values from 9 to 12pm are considered optimal for differentiating normal and abnormal results.
 Early draws in the 5 to 7 am should be avoided.
 Higher values are seen during 2pm to 6 am period.